What Do You Know About Macaw Asthma? It’s Really A Thing.

 The problem with trimming a parrots nails severely is you may cut the “quick”, a blood-filled vessel in the toe which will cause the bird to bleed.

-If that does happen, in a perfect world you would use a coagulant you purchased prior specifically made for birds in order to stop the bleeding.
+If that does happen, in a perfect world you would use a coagulant you purchased prior specifically made for birds to stop the bleeding.

 If no coagulant is available you can use cornstarch or drag the bleeding toe over a bar of soap.